 vii.
 In some circumstances where deferral has been agreed, OTO may need additional information concerning the field, for example to reconcile tariffs or apportionments.
 OTO will continue to request specific information where necessary.

+Top of page

 Reviews following deferral

 OTO will review whether continued deferral remains appropriate.
 It is likely that reviews will take place every 5 years unless there has been a significant change in circumstances.